About MacTel

 What is MacTel?

-Macular telangiectasia [tel-an-jee-ek-tei-sia] type 2, or MacTel, is a rare disease that typically causes a loss of vision in both eyes in the center of your field of vision.
+Macular telangiectasia [tel-an-jee-ek-tei-sia] type 2, or MacTel, is a rare eye disease that causes the loss of central vision in both eyes.

 While the exact cause of MacTel is not fully understood, some evidence suggests that it may run in families.